 Kirk and Spock eventually prevail.
 The alien is a bit disappointed.
 Evil runs away, it notes, but in general good and evil seem to use the same methods and aim at the same results.
 Kirk ripostes that the others were fighting for power (which they had been promised) while he and Spock were fighting for their shipmates' lives.
 The alien says "I perceive", but it sounds like "Yeah, whatever."
-I like this ambiguity (as I see it).

 At the end there is an interesting exchange between Kirk and Spock.
 Kirk comments how real they seemed, especially Lincoln (who had, we learnt earlier, always been one of his heroes).
 Spock points out that since the illusions were drawn from their own thoughts, they were inevitably just what they expected.
 This is worth thinking about.
 We construct our mental images of heroes, both present-day and historical, according to what we know but also according to what appeals to us.